-Why was the Combined Offering Plan (COP) vote in 2002 as “the giving system recommended and promoted by the General Conference”1 of the Seventh-day Adventist Church?2 What kind of growth is expected for worshipers and the church’s institutions by the adoption of this “concept of a simplified offering system”?3
+Why was the Combined Offering Plan (COP) voted in 2002 as “the giving system recommended and promoted by the General Conference”1 of the Seventh-day Adventist Church?2 What kind of growth is expected for worshipers and the church’s institutions by the adoption of this “concept of a simplified offering system”?3

 What it is: As the name says, the COP “combines” all unassigned offerings into a single fund.
 From there, the resources are distributed, feeding in an equitable way all nontithe-funded expenses of the church, on all levels and in all geographic regions.